AstunTechnology/datadiscoverabilityguidance/docs/source/configuration.rst

 Configuration
 =============

 You will need to change a number of settings in the administrator panel to get best use out of GeoNetwork.
-Login in as an administrator, and visit Admin Console -> Settings.
+Login in as an administrator, and visit Admin Console > **Settings**.

-In the main **System Settings** tab, we recommend making changes to the following sections.
-Note that there are many other options that you can also change, see `the official documentation <https://www.geonetwork-opensource.org/manuals/trunk/en/administrator-guide/configuring-the-catalog/index.html>`__ for more information:
+In the main **Settings** tab, we recommend making changes to the following sections.
+Note that there are many other options that you can also change, see `the official documentation <https://www.geonetwork-opensource.org/manuals/4.0.x/en/administrator-guide/configuring-the-catalog/index.html>`__ for more information:

 **Catalog Description**